Lumu Virtual Appliance

 Boot disk creation

 6. Make sure to select the checkbox “Enable connecting to serial ports”, located below the Remote access block.

 7. Once the serial port is enabled, you can connect to the VA and start the SSH service using the default credentials (the following step) with the command “sudo service ssh start”.

-Once you have configured GCP and uploaded the Lumu Virtual Appliance, you are ready to activate and explore the VA general settings.
+Once you have configured GCP for the Lumu Virtual Appliance, you are ready to activate and explore the VA general settings.
+See the

 Configure Virtual Appliance